-We begin by summarizing our IW size estimation approach.
-To enable measuring CDNs, we extend our IW-prober [14] to now account for SNI by incorporating per-CDN target URLs and hostnames.
+We begin by summarizing our IW size estimation approach which is based on our previous work in [15].
+To also enable measuring CDNs, we extend our scheme to also account for virtualization by incorporating per-CDN target URLs and hostnames.
 This is needed to fetch large content from CDNs for IW estimation.
-We next describe its general procedure and details that we modify from to account for CDN properties.
+We next describe its general procedure and details that we modify to account for CDN properties.

-Fig. 2: Scan procedure: MSS and large receive window are announced and no ACKs are sent until a retransmission.
-The estimated IW is the #bytes received before the retransmission.
+Fig. 3: Scan procedure: MSS and large receive window are announced and no ACKs are sent until a retransmission.
+The estimated IW is the # bytes received before the retransmission.

-The IW estimation procedure (visualized in Figure 2) can be split into four phases: First, a regular TCP handshake is performed announcing a large receive window and, to account for overly large IWs configured at some CDNs, also a window scaling option to never block the data transmission due to flow control.
+The IW estimation procedure (visualized in Figure 3) can be split into four phases: First, a regular TCP handshake is performed announcing the largest possible receive window of 65 kB and, to account for overly large IWs configured at some CDNs, also a window scaling option (shifting the window by 3) to never block the data transmission due to flow control.
 Since IWs can be configured depending on the MSS, we additionally set a MSS (varied by the later measurements).
-No further options like Selective Acknowledgements, e.g., causing TCP tail-loss probes that would challenge IW estimation are activated.
+No further options like Selective Acknowledgements, which can for, e.g., cause TCP tail-loss probes that would challenge IW estimation, are activated.
 After establishing the TCP connection, the second phase starts by transmitting an HTTP GET request in hope to trigger a response that exceeds the configured IW at the probed host.
 The probed host will now commence sending the requested resource, however, we are not going to generate acknowledgments for any segment that we receive, thus the initial congestion window will not increase and the host can only send as many bytes as the IW.
 By not acknowledging segments, the probed host will eventually initiate a retransmission of the first (from its point of view) lost segment, which heralds the start of the third phase.
 Either, the sending host was in fact limited by the IW or it ran out of data to send.
 To test for this, we start acknowledging the last segment enabling the host to continue sending data and if the host does so we know that the host did not run out of data.
 At this point, we are able to estimate the IW by observing the sequence number space and segment sizes that we received before the retransmission.
 Finally, the last phase consists of tearing down the connection with TCP's RST mechanism.
-As this methodology is prone to tail-loss, it is recommended to perform multiple scans of the same host.
+As this IW estimation methodology fails when tail-loss occurs (i.e., loss of the last packet in IW), we recommend to perform multiple scans of the same host.

-Implementation and Validation.
-We implement our tool [20] in go-lang to benefit from its multiprocessing capabilities.
-To test our implementation and to validate the correctness of the IW estimation, we test our tool in mininet [21].
+Implementation & Validation.
+We implement our approach in go-lang (source available at [28]) to benefit from its multiprocessing capabilities and also reuse our ZMap-based scanner from [15] (source available at [29]).
+To test both implementations and to validate the correctness of the IW estimation, we run them in a mininet [30].
 We use iptable's statistic module to drop packets at the head, within, and at the tail of the IW to validate the estimation correctness, i.e., correct estimations for the first two, and a reduced IW for the latter case (tail-loss).
-Further, we vary the IW configuration and available bytes on the server-side and the announced MSS at the probing client to validate non-standard IWs and out-of-data situations in various settings.
-Out tool always provided correct IW estimations except for tail-loss (as expected).
+Further, we vary the IW size and available bytes on the server-side and the announced MSS at the probing client to validate non-standard IWs and out-of-data situations in various settings.
+Our tools always estimated the IW correctly except for tail-loss (as expected).